 Josh Raulerson: Those numbers are striking, but really they probably shouldn’t be.
 As you said, there is this long, proud conservative tradition in conservation going way back… As somebody who identifies as a conservative, as a Republican, you know, what is the conservative basis for being a supporter of environmental policy, being a steward of the environment?
 Where does that square with, you know, with your ideology, your way of looking at the world?

-Tom Ridge: Well, I think you alluded to one; if we’re true to our tradition and we do have a tradition, a legacy within the party with Roosevelt.
-Let’s not forget that Nixon… let’s not forget the EPA, Clean Air Act, Clean Water Act – these are all Republican Party initiatives, by the way, embraced by people, regardless of how they’re registered.
-When the Cuyahoga water was on fire in the ‘60s outside of Cleveland, and people said “the answer to that pollution is not dilution, you don’t throw that junk in your Great Lakes – which happens to have 20 percent of the natural freshwater in the world – we’d better do something about it.”
+Tom Ridge: Well, I think you alluded to one.
+If we’re true to our tradition, and we do have a tradition, a legacy within the party, with Roosevelt — let’s not forget Nixon… let’s not forget the EPA, Clean Air Act, Clean Water Act – these are all Republican Party initiatives, by the way, embraced by people, regardless of how they’re registered.
+When the Cuyahoga water was on fire in the ‘60s outside of Cleveland, and people said “the answer to that pollution is not dilution.
+You don’t throw that junk in your Great Lakes, which happens to have 20 percent of the natural freshwater in the world.
+We’d better do something about it.”

 Tom Ridge: Oh, it seems to me, at least in D.C., you have too many people, in my mind, denying science.
 I mean, I didn’t do all that well in my science courses [but] it’s like, you accept what you know and look for those to inform and educate you on those things that you don’t know.